mighty-gerbils/gerbil/doc/reference/stdio.md

   (reset! output))
 ```

-The following procedures create and apply to BufferedWriter instances.
+The following procedures create and apply to BufferedWriter.

 #### open-buffered-writer
 ```scheme